 “Aretha Franklin’s powerful distinctive gospel-honed vocal style influenced countless singers and earned her Rolling Stone Magazine’s No. 1 place on a list of the Greatest Singers of All Time.”

 Songwriter, vocalist Sthe Mfuphi (Saxy Sthe) has roots in KwaZulu-Natal where she studied jazz at Natal Technikon.
 She moved to Cape Town in 2002.
-Sthe wrote songs for the group’s 2013 debut album Larger than Life and a produced a music video for her original song “Usibali”.
+Sthe wrote songs for the group’s 2013 debut album Larger than Life, and a produced a music video for her original song “Usibali” – do not forget in English.

 From East London Eastern Cape, Bulelwa Sakayi (Beautiful Bee) moved to Cape Town to study engineering, but decided to pursue a career in the performing arts.
 She’s performed in choral ensembles, film productions, television advertisements, and on stage.
 Bulelwa “adds a playful flavor to the group”.